- The Camtasia system audio setup failed errors have various causes, one of them being a faulty installation process.

 Error Code: (5) is a Camtasia installation error.
 The full error message states, Error Code: (5) Access is denied when users try to install the software.
 There are a few potential fixes for that error message.

 First, try installing the software as an administrator.
 To do that, right-click Camtasia’s installer and select the Run as administrator option.
-Alternatively, make sure that you’re installing Camtasia within an admin account.
+Make sure that you install Camtasia with an admin account.

 The Error Code: (5) error can also pop up for users who need to update the .NET Framework.
 NET Framework 4.6 or higher is a system requirement for Camtasia Studio 8 and 9.

 If you can’t find a disable option there, open the settings tab or menu within the utility’s primary window, which will probably include an option to temporarily turn off the antivirus software.